from small one page howto to huge articles all in one place

 DESCRIPTION

-This might close all connections this handle has used and possibly has kept open until now - unless it was attached to a multi handle while doing the transfers.
-Don't call this function if you intend to transfer more files, re-using handles is a key to good performance with libcurl.
+This call closes all connections this handle has used and possibly has kept open until now unless the easy handle was attached to a multi handle while doing the transfers.
+Do not call this function if you intend to transfer more files, reusing handles is a key to good performance with libcurl.

 Occasionally you may get your progress callback or header callback called from within curl_easy_cleanup(3) (if previously set for the handle using curl_easy_setopt(3)).
 Like if libcurl decides to shut down the connection and the protocol is of a kind that requires a command/response sequence before disconnect.
 Examples of such protocols are FTP, POP3 and IMAP.

-Any use of the handle after this function has been called and have returned, is illegal. curl_easy_cleanup(3) kills the handle and all memory associated with it!
+Any use of the easy handle after this function has been called and have returned, is illegal.

 RETURN VALUE